sm-azure/CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving (twice), reversing the direction of driving the car to help the car generalize better.
 This was later augmented by additional driving data around the corners to prevent the car from drifting out of the road at the corners.

+*Trying to normalize the data distribution using random oversampling did not work well, as the car simply could not stay on track in the corners.
+This was removed from the final training exercise.*

 ### Model Architecture and Training Strategy